 The thinking behind Micro services and modular IT architectures has been getting great acceptance within the past few months, and we see that more and more companies are adopting the principles behind the modular approach at both the organizational and infrastructural levels.

 The advantage of a modular setup is that you can switch to a "Design for Legacy" principle, where you can continuously add or replace one or more modules without affecting the rest of your IT system.
 This makes companies who take this route far more resilient and adaptable to future opportunities, as dictated by the current high-paced development in IT.

 Among other things we see that, along with container technologies and API services, integration platforms improve flexibility and security as the new cornerstones of the companies of the future.

 Despite the fact that COVID-19 gave many companies the boost they needed to accelerate the digital transformation and reap the benefits of this transition, there is a flip side.

-Because with increased digitization, the likelihood of being hit by a cyber attack has gone from the probable to the inevitable.
+With increased digitization, the likelihood of being hit by a cyber-attack has gone from the probable to the inevitable.
 As a resilient company, you cannot settle for just being able to resist attacks.
 You also need to be able to quickly identify and respond to threats the moment they arise.

-This will not just enable a much better identification.
-It will also make it easier to predict the next move, so that automated or manual action plans can be executed quickly.
+This will not just enable a much better identification, but it will also make it easier to predict the next move, so that automated or manual action plans can be executed quickly.